Britain is sinking day by day into crisis, but its government is missing - ExBulletin

 The opposition Labor Party this week called for an immediate recall of parliament so lawmakers can take immediate action to freeze energy bills, which are set to nearly double in October after the regulator lifted a limit on prices providers.

-In a letter sent to Johnson and the two leadership candidates, Thangam Debbonaire MP, shadow leader of Labor in the House of Commons, urged the Tories to ‘bring Parliament back early on Monday August 22 so that we can freeze the energy price cap now”.
+In a letter sent to Johnson and the two leadership candidates, Shadow Leader of Labor in the House of Commons, Thangam Debbonaire MP, urged the Tories to bring Parliament back early on Monday August 22 so that we can freeze the cap on energy prices now.

-She added that next week the UK energy regulator “will announce the raising of the energy price cap”. reduce even further before winter.
+She added that next week the British energy regulator will announce the increase in the energy price cap.
+In a context of rising inflation to 10.1%, this will not only drive households into a new spiral of anxiety, prompting them to cut even further before winter.
 But it will create another shock to our economy.
 With businesses and households on the brink, we are eager to act.

 The energy price cap is a safety net put in place by the government to prevent energy companies from overcharging their customers.